RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Using emulators in AppImage format on Linux

 AppImages are a great way to package emulators on Linux as they work across many different distributions, and launching and running them introduces virtually no overhead.
-There is one problem though in that there is no standardized directory where to place these files, meaning ES-DE could have issues locating them.
+There is one problem though in that there is no standardized directory for storing these files, meaning ES-DE could have issues locating them.

 As such all bundled emulator configuration entries that support AppImages will look for these files in the following directories: